hashicorp/terraform-provider-google/docs/r/container_cluster.html.markdown

 * `enabled` (Required) - Enable the PodSecurityPolicy controller for this cluster.
     If enabled, pods must be valid under a PodSecurityPolicy to be created.

+The `private_cluster_config` block supports:

+* `enable_private_endpoint` (Optional) - Whether the master's internal IP address is used as the cluster endpoint.

+* `enable_private_nodes` (Optional) - Whether nodes have internal IP addresses only.
+If enabled, all nodes are given only RFC 1918 private addresses and communicate with the master via private networking.

+* `master_ipv4_cidr_block` (Optional) - The IP range in CIDR notation to use for the hosted master network.
+This range will be used for assigning internal IP addresses to the master or set of masters, as well as the ILB VIP.
+This range must not overlap with any other ranges in use within the cluster's network.

+In addition, the `private_cluster_config` allows access to the following read-only fields:

+* `private_endpoint` - The internal IP address of this cluster's master endpoint.

+* `public_endpoint` - The external IP address of this cluster's master endpoint.

 The `taint` block supports: